Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/Generalstr.md

 15.create the backend folder
 16.create node-modules package.json and add data-info for dependencies in backend file in the root file server.js 17.create the backend once it runs
-18.move data.js from frontend to the backend and connet them 19.cancel the function that get data fom data.js and make http request and fetch data from backend
+18.move data.js from frontend to the backend and connet them cancel ES6 convert to ES5 (import default) converted to( module.export =)
+19.cancel the function that get data fom data.js and make http request and fetch data from backend
 20.add webpack